MAGIS: LLM-Based Multi-Agent Framework for GitHub Issue Resolution: Experiments and Analysis

 Our framework is flexible to integrate various LLMs.
-To compare with the scores reported by \Swebench, we select \GptFour as the base LLM.
-Another reason for the selection is that \GptFour shows remarkable performance on code generation and understanding, which has been demonstrated on benchmarks such as MBPP~\citep{MBPP} and HumanEval~\citep{HumanEval}. \ClaudeTwo is not chosen due to the unavailability of API access.
+To compare with the scores reported by \Swebench, \GptFour is selected as the base LLM.
+Another reason for the selection is that \GptFour shows remarkable performance on code generation and understanding as demonstrated on benchmarks such as MBPP~\citep{MBPP} and HumanEval~\citep{HumanEval}. \ClaudeTwo is not chosen due to the unavailability of API access.